Miklós Horthy: Early life and naval career

 Miklós Horthy de Nagybánya was born at Kenderes, to an untitled noble family; his ancestor István Horti had been ennobled by King Ferdinand II in 1635.
 His father, István Horthy de Nagybánya, was a member of the House of Magnates, the upper chamber of the Diet of Hungary, and lord of a 610 ha estate.
 He married Hungarian noblewoman Paula Halassy de Dévaványa in 1857.
 Miklós was the fourth of their eight children, who were raised as Protestants in the Reformed Church of Hungary.

 Aged 14, Horthy joined the Austro-Hungarian Navy, as a cadet at the Imperial and Royal Naval Academy in Fiume.
 Because the official language of the naval academy was German, Horthy spoke Hungarian with a slight, but noticeable, Austro-German accent for the rest of his life.
 He also spoke Italian, Croatian, English, and French.

 As a young man, Horthy traveled around the world and was a diplomat for Austria-Hungary in the Ottoman Empire and other countries.
 Horthy married Magdolna Purgly de Jószáshely in Arad in 1901.
 They had four children: Magdolna (1902), Paula (1903), István (1904), and Miklós (1907).
 From 1911 until 1914, he was a naval aide-de-camp to Emperor Franz Joseph I of Austria, for whom he had great respect.

+Miklós Horthy in a newspaper 1917.
+The picture was shot in 1910.